 Right: Student scraping paint to reveal flower ornaments on the east wall.
-Photo: Viktoria Arvidsson We retouched the red/brown ornaments along the walls and also started work on the homogenous green by retouching stains and blemishes on the south wall.
+Photo: Viktoria Arvidsson Retouching of the red/brown ornaments along the walls was made and work also started on the homogenous green by retouching stains and blemishes on the south wall.
 The southeast corner was prepared for reconstructing the paint and ornament for the following day.
 The cleaning of the ornaments with scalpels continued, and during this process another blue ornament was discovered above the door.
-The cleaning and revealing of the flower ornament continued on the east wall and we found traces of the same ornament on the north wall as well.
-Also the pattern of the ornament became clear.
+The cleaning and revealing of the flower ornament continued on the east wall, traces of the same ornament where found on the north wall as well, also the pattern of the ornament became clear.
 A test stencil was made of that very same ornament.
-Room N16 We continued to fill holes with fine plaster.
+Room N16 Work continued with filling holes with fine plaster.
 Excess plaster was removed carefully with sponges and water.
 Tests were made to find the right palate to fit with the historical color of the wall.
-In this room casein based paint was also used and we applied the same process of mixing the pigment base with aquarelle colours for reversibility.
-When the right colour was found we started retouching the spots on the panel.
+In this room casein based paint was also used, the same process of mixing the pigment base with aquarelle colours for reversibility was also applied.
+When the right colour was found retouching of the spots on the panel commenced.
 The frame of the panel also had work done, same as the border with a small flowery pattern.
-Day three of the project was only a half day due to an afternoon excursion, hence the work finished after lunch before recommencing the next day.
+Day three of the project was only a half day due to the afternoon excursion, hence the works finished after lunch and were to commence the next day.

-Filling of small holes in room N16.
-Photo: Vikoria Arvidsson Friday, 28 August By Claudia Valge, Diana Haapsal (EAA); Viktor Källgren (UU), Tea Heimbürger (Novia UAS) On Friday the group concentrated on finishing work in room N2 of the manor house.
+Dried plastered holes ready for retouching with paint.
+Photo: Vikoria Arvidsson Filling of small holes in room N16 Photo: Rebecca Vemdal Friday, 28 August By Claudia Valge, Diana Haapsal (EAA); Viktor Källgren (UU), Tea Heimbürger (Novia UAS) On Friday the group concentrated on finishing work in the room N2 of the manor house.
 The main aim of the workshop was to conserve the south wall of this room since it hosted the best preserved stencil paintings.
 Therefore, most of the participants focused on filling in the uncoloured, and discoloured spots on the south wall.
 In order to give the south wall a more homogeneous appearance, casein colour mixed with several pigments or various watercolours were used.
 It was a time-consuming process to mix a perfect-toned green casein colour to match the green finishing of the walls.
 First, a trial batch of green casein colour was made to try out on the western side of the south wall which was later to be replastered.
 The green colour was mixed using a variety of pigments: Chalk White, Chrome Green, Pine Needle Green, Turquoise, Deer Brown, Iron Oxide Black, Zinc White and Yellow Ocre.

 Rebecca filling in blank spots.
-Photo: Viktor Källgren

-The green casein colour drying.
+Photo: Viktor Källgren The green casein colour drying.
 Photo: Diana Haapsal The finished product was then applied with either a brush or a sponge to all the noticeably discoloured patches on the walls.
-In some discoloured areas we needed to remove dark paint layers or soot prior to the recolouring.
-Some of us continued previous day's work by cleaning out the stencil paintings hidden underneath smudgy wallpaper paste or secondary paint layers.
+In some discoloured areas it was needed to remove the dark paint layers or soot prior to the recolouring.
+Some continued previous day's work by cleaning out the stencil paintings hidden underneath smudgy wallpaper paste or secondary paint layers.